TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/opa/how-to-run-the-solution.md

 ```

 Now we also --published the 8080 port.
 This maps your own 8080 port, to the
-container’s 8080.
+container's 8080.
 Having this up, if you fire up your browser and navigate
-to http://localhost:8080, you’ll see “Hello, World!”, printed using Opa.
+to http://localhost:8080, you'll see “Hello, World!”, printed using Opa.